VladisM/stlinux/board/README.md

 # Board project files

-In this repository all files required for manufacturing board are gathered.
+In this directory all files required for manufacturing board are gathered.
-Archives with gerber files are stored in `ger` directory.
-Project for kicad can be found in `kicad` directory.
-Configuration required for FTDI chip is in the root of this repository and for your convenience project file for STM32CubeMX is also present.
+Archives with gerber files are stored in `CAM` directory.
+Project for KiCad can be found in `KiCad` directory.
+Configuration required for FTDI chip is next to the gerber files in `CAM` directory.
+There is also a CubeMX project located in `STM32CubeMX` folder.